robipozzi/windfire-calendar/README.md

 # Windfire Calendar
 This project manages Google calendar interactions using Pythong programs that wrap Google APIs.

+The project provides a modular codebase that implements the core functionality and utilities needed to run, test, and extend the application.
+It is organized for clarity, maintainability, and easy integration into larger systems.

 ## Activate Python Virtual Environment
 The project makes use of Python Virtual Environment, which is a fully self-contained development environment, complete with its own Python interpreter, libraries, and required dependencies.
 This creates a separate “mini” Python setup that’s completely isolated from the system-wide Python installation and any other virtual environments you may have.